 In case you're wondering; I'm not a lonely woman with only my faithful 4-legged friends to support me.
 (And I mean no offence to anyone reading this piece who recognises themselves from that description.
 Rather, I would offer the suggestion that you are very fortunate to have discovered the completely unconditional love offered by your ‘furry companions'.)
-I have and understanding and supportive partner, two loving sons and five-going-on-six amazing grandchildren.
+I have an understanding and supportive partner, two loving sons and several amazing grandchildren.
 I've been a dog ‘carer' for most of my life, but this little lady took the biscuit (sorry for the pun!) and became one of my dearest friends, as well as a much-loved accepted member of our family.
 My grandchildren used to jokingly call her ‘Auntie Maisie'.

 A few days after the diagnosis, our wonderful homeopathic vet, Jane Keogh, gave me some advice that I hope I will never forget, because it totally changed my outlook on serious illness and approaching death.

 "Niki", she said, "We live in a world where we are not encouraged to live with chronic or acute disease.
 Instead we either turn away from it ~ pretend it's not happening ~ or we spend lots of time and energy in looking for ways of medicating it to either attempt a cure or suppress the symptoms.
 Together we'll do our best for Maisie, and of course, miracles can and do occur, but if it's her time to leave us, then the best and kindest thing we can do for her is to support her intentionality.